Demographics of Nigeria: Religion

+According to Pew Research Center, the population in 2015 was 50% Muslim, 48.1% Christian and approximately 2% other.

 Nigeria is nearly equally divided between Islam and Christianity.
 The majority of Nigerian Muslims are Sunni and mostly live in the northern, central and south-western states of the country, while Christians dominate in some central states (especially Plateau and Benue states), and the south-east and south-south regions.
 Other religions practised in Nigeria include African Traditional Religion, Hinduism, Baháʼí Faith, Judaism, The Grail Movement, and the Reformed Ògbóni Fraternity, one of the traditional socio-religious institutions of the Yorùbá people and their Òrìṣà religion known as Ẹ̀sìn Òrìṣà Ìbílẹ̀ in the Yorùbá language.

 According to a 2009 Pew survey, 50.4% of Nigeria's population were Muslims.
 A later Pew study in 2011 calculated that Christians now formed 50.8% of the population.
-Adherents of other religions 1% make up of the population.
+Adherents of other religions made up 1% of the population.

 The shift of population balance between Muslims and Christians is a result of northern and southern Nigeria being in different stages of demographic transition.
 The Muslim-dominated north is in an earlier stage of the demographic transition with much higher fertility rates than the south, whose split Christian/Muslim population is further along in the transition, and whose fertility rates are declining.
 Decreasing fertility can be linked to more access to education, use of contraceptives, and differing beliefs regarding family planning.

 The 1999 introduction of Sharia law in twelve northern Nigerian states led to massive violence and unrest and caused an ethnic and religious rift between Sharia and Non-Sharia states, a divide that has deepened with time.